-I always used to order a large soft pretzel when I went to watch a baseball game.
+I always used to order a large soft pretzel and a corn dog when I went to watch a baseball game.
 There is just something about sinking your teeth through that crusty outer layer, only to bite into the soft chewy center.

 And who could resist at least a little bit of coarse salt on the outside.
 I have to admit, I usually scrape off at least half of the salt on the outside of the pretzel.
 However, I always leave a little on so I get that salty flavor in each bite!